noink and Rare disease

-nOink have created and released the world’s first MKD (Mevalonate Kinase Deficiency) app.
+We are very proud to announce the creation and release of the world’s first MKD (Mevalonate Kinase Deficiency) app.

-nOink, a UK based software company who’s platform allows users to track and manage any medical condition released the app recently.
-By creating this, nOink now offers, for the first time, a way for MKD patients to record and monitor their illness in a consistent fashion.
-You can sign up HERE
+noink, the flagship platform from UK based software company DSST LIMITED, allows users to track and manage any medical condition.
+The MKD functionality was released onto the platform recently.
+By creating this, the noink platform now offers, for the first time, a way for MKD patients to record and monitor their illness in a consistent fashion.
+You can sign up Here.

-nOink are creating a platform to manage ANY medical condition and MKD is the first example of the use of this platform to meet the need of often under-represented conditions.
+The noink platform allows users to manage ANY medical condition.
+MKD is simply the first example of the use of this platform to meet the need of the often under-represented rare disease community.

-nOink is starting with the philosophy of multi-user (think family), multi-condition and multilingual to produce the next generation of personal health management technology.
+We starting with the philosophy of multi-user (think family), multi-condition and multi-lingual to produce the next generation of personal health management technology.

 Rare diseases by their nature are not economically viable for traditional software development methods.
 If a rare disease app gets created at all it is usually by a charity or Philanthropist and its reach is therefore limited and its focus too narrow.